 Written content like premium blog posts, PDF guides, and ebooks are easy to create, especially if you’re already creating content for your blog.

-Be sure to update your content library with new posts or guides on a regular basis.
+Just be sure to update your membership site with new content on a regular basis.
 This will keep your members engaged and encourage them to return to your site over and over again.

 2. Video Content

 Instead of written content, you could also provide video content on your membership site.